txgruppi/pssh/README.md

 3. **Execution**: Runs commands/scripts on remote hosts
 4. **Output Collection**: Aggregates and prefixes output by hostname
 5. **Cleanup**: Removes temporary files from target hosts

+---

+_This README content is AI-generated and human-reviewed._